lucashabreu22/base_project_selenium/README.md

 - Necessary the browser driver on Driver folder

 ## Running
-Execute the Runner packed folders
+Execute the Runner packed folder